syrovezhko/developer-keyboard/README.md

 # Sketches

-This branch is dedicated to sketches for deveroper keyboard.
+This branch is dedicated to sketches for developer keyboard.